dark-echo/gurgle/INSTALL.md

 shouldn't work on Windows.
 Get the latest python2.x and try to do the same things...
 Or install cygwin with md5 and python2 and you can probably follow the Linux/Mac instructions.

+## Google Sheet Requirements

+1. A tab called "Influence", or an alternate name configured in the Script Editor.
+2. The included `Code.gs` provides for placing provided values into columns based on the column header.
+Simply add the required columns to the tab defined in step 1.
+3. The following columns are supported:
+   - `Timestamp` - defined by EDDN message, defining when the event was created by the client in UTC.
+   - `EventDate` - date extracted from Timestamp
+   - `EventTime` - time extracted from Timestamp
+   - `StarSystem` - name of the system for which the data is provided
+   - `Distance` - distance calculated for the system based on coordinates provided and configured location in gurgle.ini
+   - `SystemSecurity` / `SystemAllegiance` / `SystemGovernment` / `SystemEconomy`
+   - `SystemFaction - faction which controls the system
+   - For each faction in the system there will be the following, where $ is replaced by 1 to 10.
+   -- `Faction$Name`
+   -- `Faction$Influence`
+   -- `Faction$State` / `Faction$PendingState` / `Faction$RecoveringState`
+   -- `Faction$Allegiance` / `Faction$Government`